AdaptiveConformal: An R Package for Adaptive Conformal Inference

 remotes::install_github("herbps10/AdaptiveConformal")

-The ACI algorithms are accessed through the aci function, which takes as input a vector of observations (y_t) and a vector or matrix of predictions (\hat{y}_t).
-Using the data generating process from the running example to illustrate, we can fit the original ACI algorithm with learning rate \gamma = 0.1:
+The ACI algorithms are accessed through the aci function, which takes as input a vector of observations (yty_t) and a vector or matrix of predictions (y^t\hat{y}_t).
+Using the data generating process from the running example to illustrate, we can fit the original ACI algorithm with learning rate γ=0.1\gamma = 0.1: ::: {.cell}

 Hide/Show the code